18alantom/fitloop/README.md

 ---
 ## Usage
 ### Training
-model can be trained using `FitLoop.fit`, in the below example the model is being trained for 4 epochs, after every 2 epochs it will ask whether to continue trianing.
+model can be trained using `FitLoop.fit`, in the below example the model is being trained for 4 epochs, after every 2 epochs it will ask whether to continue training.
 ![training](examples/train.png)

 ### Metrics